moby/moby/docs/reference/commandline/import.md

     Usage: docker import file|URL|- [REPOSITORY[:TAG]]

-    Create an empty filesystem image and import the contents of the tarball (.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz) into it, then optionally tag it.
+    Import the contents from a tarball to create a filesystem image

-      -c, --change=[]     Apply specified Dockerfile instructions while importing the image --help              Print usage
+      -c, --change=LIST       Apply Dockerfile instruction to the created image --help              Print usage
-      -m, --message=      Set commit message for imported image
+      -m, --message=STRING    Set commit message for imported image

 You can specify a `URL` or `-` (dash) to take data directly from `STDIN`.
 The `URL` can point to an archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz)